diskurse/android-stalkerware/README.md

 My interest in researching stalkerware began last year, after a talk at my local DC44131 meet up by Dan Nash, you can find his talk on stalkerware at [BSides Belfast here](https://www.youtube.com/watch?v=126s8hsuomM).

-While there has been some media attention focused on this emerging phenomenon, some very [well written from motherboard](https://motherboard.vice.com/en_us/topic/stalkerware), other sensationalized, there has been relatively very little written about stalkerware from a technical perspective.
+While there has been some media attention focused on this emerging phenomenon, some very [well written from motherboard](https://motherboard.vice.com/en_us/topic/stalkerware), other sensationalized like below, there has been relatively very little written about stalkerware from a technical perspective.

 <p align="center">
   <img src="https://raw.githubusercontent.com/diskurse/android-stalkerware/master/docs/images/the_sun.jpg">